imekon/PG-Instruments/README.md

 Quad panner - four mono inputs, each with their own panner and level control.
 One stereo output mixed from all four inputs.

+## PG Oct Panner

+Oct (yes 8!) panner, eight mono inputs, each with their own panner and level control.
+One stereo output mixed from all eight inputs.

 ## PG VCF

 Voltage Controlled Filter